Wah Kiu Yat Po: History

 In December 1941, the Japanese occupation of Hong Kong began.
-Wah Kiu Yat Po was one of the few newspaper that was allowed to continue to publish.
-The newspaper used different writing skills to overcome the review by the Japanese military government and secretly convey the anti-Japanese message.
+Wah Kiu Yat Po was one of the few newspapers that were allowed to continue publishing.
+The newspaper used different writing strategies to pass censorship review by the Japanese military government and secretly convey anti-Japanese messages.
 On 1 April 1945, Wah Kiu Man Po (華僑晚報 (Overseas Chinese Evening News)) was founded.
-The last release of the newspaper was on 1 April 1988.
+The last issue of the newspaper was on 1 April 1988.

 In 1985, the founder Shum Wai-yau died.
-His son Shum Choi-sang was unwilling to continue to run the newspaper.
+His son Shum Choi-sang was unwilling to keep running the newspaper.
 Therefore, in December 1991, the newspaper was sold to South China Morning Post.
-The Post sold it again in January 1994 to Heung Shu-fai, who make it sales better.
+The Post sold it again in January 1994 to Heung Shu-fai, who improved its sales.
 However, it still closed down for financial reasons on 12 January 1995.
-Governor Chris Patten said he was very sad and the paper had been famous for having integrity and concerning community values.
+Governor Chris Patten said he was very sad and that the paper had been famous for its integrity and commitment to community values.